Remote config¶

 Declare your keys in KMPShip¶

-All keys defined in your Firebase Remote Config console must be added to the RemoteConfigKey
+All keys defined in your Firebase Remote Config console must be added to the RemoteConfigKey enum class:

 enum class RemoteConfigKey(val value: String) {